Click here to access our 2021 Call for Applications!!

 Robert was much more than just an engineer.
 He was a devoted father and applied his engineering principles and logic to his children’s life and education.
 He was involved in a wide range of hobbies including motorsports with cars and motorcycles, brewing and guitar playing.
 As his friends and colleagues will observe, he brought his unique engineering attitude to each of these activities and delighted them with his keen insights and observations.

-We hope the recipients of the Robert A. Dees Memorial scholarship will honor Robert’s memory by living with honor and integrity and by put their education to the best practical use possible for society.
+We hope the recipients of the Robert A. Dees Memorial scholarship will honor Robert’s memory by living with honor and integrity and by putting their education to the best practical use possible for society.

 Philip M. Blair